deng-ai-lab/isoST/README.md

-# Three-dimensional spatial transcriptomics at isotropic resolution  enabled by generative deep learning
+# Three-dimensional spatial transcriptomics at isotropic resolution  enabled by deep learning

 isoST is a generative model designed to reconstruct 3D spatial transcriptomic profiles with isotropic resolutions from sparsely sampled serial sections.